 Lightening Your Ecological Footprint Through Food and Diet

 - Enjoy a Meatless Meal: The livestock industry contributes more to greenhouse gas emissions than any other industry – including transportation.
 The less meat you consume, the better for the environment.
 It’s estimated that those who eat a completely plant-based diet have an ecological footprint that is about half of that of their carnivorous friends.
-Don’t want to go full plant based?
+Don’t want to go full plant-based?
 That’s fine.
 Try going meatless for just one, or maybe two days, a week.
 The whole foods plant-based movement is so strong right now that you won’t have any trouble finding delicious recipes that will satisfy even the most hardcore carnivore palate.

 - Choose Local, Seasonal Foods: When you buy local foods, you’re eliminating the need for food to travel hundreds, if not thousands, of miles to reach you.
 This reduces emissions and the demand for oil.
-Plus, you’ll be supporting your local farmers and food producers – who are often more likely to offer organic, grass fed and non-hormonal options.
+Plus, you’ll be supporting your local farmers and food producers – who are often more likely to offer organic, grass-fed and non-hormonal options.

-- Grow Your Own: If you have the space, planting a garden – even a small one – is a great way to reduce your ecological footprint.
-Not only are you reducing your dependence on food that has traveled to reach you and eliminating the need for extra packaging, gardens can help keep the soil healthy and purify the environment.
+- Grow Your Own: If you have space, planting a garden – even a small one – is a great way to reduce your ecological footprint.
+Not only are you reducing your dependence on food that has traveled to reach you and eliminating the need for extra packaging, but gardens can also help keep the soil healthy and purify the environment.
 Don’t have a large backyard?
 See if there are any community gardens in your area or plant a few container gardens that can fit practically anywhere.

 - Choose Less Packaging: The less packaging the better, and fruits and vegetables are a great choice because nature has already designed the perfect packaging for them.
 When buying food, choose options with minimal packaging that can also be easily recycled.